gugazimmermann/go-grpc-phoneagenda/README.md

 ```

 We get the stream from ListPerson, loop on if until end of file and then print the result :)

+To have a better view of the streaming you can create more persons inside the DB.

 ![list person](imgs/list_person.png)